 Table 4 presents the results of both CD and CIPS unit root tests.
 The results of the CD test show the rejection of the null hypothesis of cross-sectional independence $CD \sim N(0,1)$ at the 1% level of significance for all variables under review.
 This provides ample evidence suggesting the existence of cross-sectional dependence among the cross-sectional units (countries).
 Given this evidence, the newly introduced CIPS unit root test is implemented to adequately account for this cross-sectional dependence in the data series.
 The results of the CIPS unit root test show that all variables are stationary at the level apart from InEE and InCE.
-However, after first differencing, all variables are integrated of order I(1).
+However, after first differencing, all variables become stationary at the first differences.
+In simple words, all variables are integrated of order I(1).